Skip to Content

 The DOT admitted its report on daylighting is fatally flawed.Graphic: DOT

-Instead, DOT's campaign has aligned the agency with some of the city's most car-first politicians and succeeded in peeling off at least one supposedly pro-street safety lawmaker this week when Council Member Gale Brewer (D–Upper West Side) took her name off the bill.
+Instead, DOT's campaign has aligned the agency with some of the city's most car-first politicians and succeeded in peeling off at least one supposedly pro-street safety lawmaker last week when Council Member Gale Brewer (D–Upper West Side) took her name off the bill.

-Brewer's abrupt backpedal came after DOT Commissioner Ydanis Rodriguez penned an oped in the Daily News and because agency officials high-balled the number of street parking that could have to make way for the upgrades at as many as 13,000 spots in one district.
+Brewer's abrupt backpedal came after DOT Commissioner Ydanis Rodriguez penned an op-ed in the Daily News and because agency officials high-balled the number of street parking that could have to make way for the upgrades at as many as 13,000 spots in one district.

 A spokesperson for DOT made clear that they were going to try to sway an incoming mayor on their belief in the supposed dangers of daylighting.